xmonader/xmonader.github.io/_posts/2018-12-06-nim-good-ok-hard.markdown

 Hint: vbox [Processing]

 {% endhighlight %}
-No idea why `generating docs` gives these errors so I went with my gut feeling and `--threads:on` and it works fine, pretty searchable documentation
+No idea why `generating docs` gives these errors (most likely because I'm using threadpool in my code?) so I went with my gut feeling and `--threads:on`
 {% highlight nim%}
 task genDocs, "Create code documentation for zos":
     exec "nim doc  --threads:on --project src/zos.nim "
 {% endhighlight %}
+and now it works just fine, and earned it's place in the Good parts.

+## the OK
+These are the OK parts that can be improved in my opinion

+### Documentation
+There's a great community effort to provide [documentation](https://nim-lang.org/documentation.html).
+I hope we get more and more soft documentation and better quality on the official docs too.

 ### Weird symbols / json